A Very Cold Case

 Eventually we arrived, tired and eager, on foreign soil.
 Our hotel, near the airport, was Scandinavian modern and comfortable enough.
 We slept, then ventured out into the intriguing but somewhat foreboding world of Iceland on a dark, dreary and very chilly evening.
 Walking, walking, up a small hill to an anguished metal viking, back down a side street to the cozy restaurant discovered in “Europe on $25 dollars a Day.”
 (Honestly, I did not make that up!)
 By this time it was 10pm but daylight was still turned on.
 Inside however, maybe in deference to visitors’ body clocks, it was so very dark.
 Back in the day, in Dallas and Albuquerque, we NEVER ate after six and NEVER in small dark very expensive restaurants so we were in a state of tourist wonderland.

 We ordered whatever the book said we should.
 I am sure it was well prepared but honestly the only thing I remember is the skyr (tart Icelandic yogurt) and the effect the wine had on our weary selves.
 We were seated in a corner and, even though the place was small, it was dark enough not to see who came and went very well.
 So, imagine my surprise when, slightly drunk by now, I visit the bathroom and upon, opening the stall door find our non-friend Morticia on the toilet seat, black tights down around her ankles, black sweatered torso slumped back against the tank, head flopped forward, black hair partially covering her face.
-What made me scream, even through my white wine fog was something—wooden with silver inlays—sticking out through the mane of hair falling over her chest.
-There were no splatters or pools of gruesomeness yet—it had obviously just happened but down the front of her already black outfit it was darkening and the gore was oozing, down through and under the wrinkled front of her pulled up skirt onto the toilet seat and into the toilet bowl.
+What made me scream, even through my white wine fog was nearly impenetrable—was what looked like an antique wooden handle with silver inlays—sticking out through the mane of hair falling over her chest.
+There were no splatters or pools of gruesomeness yet—it had obviously just happened but the front of her already black outfit was further darkening and the gore seemed to be oozing, down through and under the wrinkled front of her pulled up skirt onto the toilet seat and into the toilet bowl.
 Blood red, the color of zinnias.
-The stall was so tiny she could not have fallen over without getting wedged between stool and wall but there she sat, relatively upright, relatively dead.
-I was back at the restroom door by then, gasping and uttering sounds more than actually saying anything—I think the waitress thought I was having a heart attack until I opened the door wider and pointed…then she screamed too.
+The stall was so tiny she could not have fallen over without getting wedged between stool and wall but there she sat, relatively upright, thoroughly dead.
+I was back at the restroom door by then, gasping and uttering sounds more than actually saying anything—I think the waitress thought I was having a heart attack until I opened the door wider and pointed…then she screamed, a scream worth of victim-discovery in any language.

 The rest of the night is a blur; it’s almost 30 years ago, wine, jet lag, etc..
 Of course the police came and I was as helpful as possible, and we boarded our plane for London in the morning exhausted but, I must admit, feeling like true adventurers.
 And though later we tried calling the Icelandic embassy in the U.S. to find out who Morticia was and why she’d been murdered this was pre-internet…and without Google there is nothing to know.
 But I am sure, for the rest of my life, the image of Morticia murdered in a toilet will flash across my mind’s eye ever so swiftly when I enter any deserted bathroom and reach to pull open the stall door.